php-dev-br/laravel-doc-pt-br/eloquent-factories.md

         });
     }

-<a name="trashed-state"></a>

 #### "Trashed" State

-If your Eloquent model can
-be [soft deleted](eloquent.md#soft-deleting), you may invoke the built-in `trashed` state method to indicate that the created model should already be "soft deleted".
+If your Eloquent model can be [soft deleted](eloquent.md#soft-deleting), you may invoke the built-in `trashed` state method to indicate that the created model should already be "soft deleted".
 You do not need to manually define the `trashed` state as it is automatically available to all factories:

     use App\Models\User;